 Youth are very instrumental in ongoing program development through their input while participating in our programs and activities.
 Our staff are very aware that youth will not attend programs that are not relevant, welcoming, or safe for them to attend.
 So when youth provide feedback about different aspects of a program or activity, we give it very serious consideration, as we want our programs to be useful for youth.
 Sometimes we are unable to change things due to safety or regulations, but we try to adapt what we can to ensure that youth are able to influence the way programs are offered.

 UNYA has been working to develop a new Native Youth Centre at Commercial and Hastings in the Eastside of Vancouver.
 Youth have been involved throughout this process through our Board of Directors, on the Building Advisory Committee, the Design Committee, Capital Campaign Committee, developing the Permanent Donor Recognition, developing marketing materials and the project logo, meeting with funders, and participating in focus groups, a community meeting, and on user groups during the facility program stages.
+Find out more here.

-Whenever possible we try to hire youth to work for us in both short-term and permanent positions.
+Whenever possible we try to hire Indigenous youth to work for us in both short-term and permanent positions.
 Youth have been particularly helpful in our research and survey projects where they have worked as surveyors.
 After receiving training, these youth have been very instrumental in acquiring youth input by identifying and working with youth in the community.
 Whenever possible we try to teach youth new skills and give them new experiences in areas that they might not have the opportunity to acquire otherwise.
-As examples, three youth were hired to help create the Helping Hands Resource Manual and eight youth were hired to help conduct surveys of 223 Native youth of our new sports and recreation program.
+As examples, three youth were hired to help create the Helping Hands Resource Manual and eight youth were hired to help conduct surveys of 223 Native youth of our sports and recreation program.